akbir/blog/content/post/history-through-optimisation/index.md

 ## Conclusion

-To conclude, we can consider history through the lens of optimisation.
-This leads us to consider the ramifications and the importance of recent work in deep learning as the beginning of a new era of growth, just as the market ushered in the industrial revolution or RNA led to complex life.
-This approach also hints at further, that as deep nets become more widespread the chance of new inner optimisation must be checked, as this loop is likely to be caused unexpectedly and not by our own hands.
+To conclude, we can consider history as a series of optimisations.
+This leads us to consider deep learning as the beginning of a new era of growth, just as the market ushered in the industrial revolution or RNA led to complex life.
+With this approach, certain dangers become more obvious, such as the worries of unexpected inner-optimisations which are likely to be caused unexpectedly and not by our own hands.
 Finally, using this approach we can extrapolate from previous malign optimisations the ramifications of dangerous AGI.